DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Storable amounts of blocks and money should reflect market usage instead of other game data
 - Ore Miner minigame [0.10]
   - Secret
+- Super future Secret [1.0]
+  - Didn't even design it completely but it must be there at some point